finos/legend/docs/getting-started/sdlc.md

 sidebar_label: SDLC
 ---

 Alloy is integrated with SDLC (supported by GitLab) enabling changes to be reviewed and committed with ease.

+There are three roles related to the submission of changes
+* **Modeler**.
+The person making the changes
+* **Approvers**.
+The person or people who review and approve the model changes.
+Generally these will be people with functional/product knowledge of that which is being modeled (e.g., if, say, an FX Option is being modeled, this would be a person or people with some expertise on how an FX Option works)
+* **Merger**.
+Also sometimes referred to as a "committer" this is the person with administrative privledges to the GitLab repo with permission to merge and commit the model change.
+This may be an approver or an adminstrator who merges on the recommendation of approvers.

 ## How to review and commit a change